"Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it." Matthew 7:13

 (The Age of Empire—Part Two)

-And so, Kah’laam, the Tyrant of Panthia is at last overthrown by Prince Wakeesa, heir to Zimba Ka’s throne, and Dallus of the Isles, a slave who have gathered the heroes of their day into a band of warriors to free the isles of his brutal grasp.
+And so, Kah’laam, the Tyrant of Panthia is at last overthrown by Prince Wakeesa, heir to Zimba Ka’s throne, and Dallus of the Isles, slaves who gathered the heroes of their day into a band of warriors to free the isles of his brutal grasp.

 Kah’laam flees back to Ptyah to lick his wounds and study more deeply Styx’s arcane knowledge in the Magiss’ Book of Twelve.
 He reverses his name to Malak, and from that day forth will work only from behind the world’s thrones—his Game Within.